We are THE NEW ENGLAND BOAR COMPANY.

 And we are very proud of what we do.

-The New England Boar Company was founded by us, Jim and Vicky, in November 2015.
-At this point we will explain to those who are not so local that New England is in fact a small village on the Essex/Suffolk border, it’s closest town being Haverhill.
+The story of The New England Boar Company began in November 2015 with Jim Bolton, Vicky Gamble and some hairy, slightly nosey little characters called wild boar.
+At this point we will explain for those who are not- so- local that New England is in fact a small village on the Essex/Suffolk borders.
 Jim grew up in the wood which was planted by his grandfather after the Second World War and in 2013 the wood came into Jim’s ownership.
-Driven by a passion for ethically produced local food, we decided to do something entirely different and after two years of planning, research and fencing and two years of discussions with the local authorities, The New England Boar Company was at last up and running.
+Driven by a passion for ethically produced local food, we decided to do something entirely different and after years of planning, research and fencing and two years of discussions with the local authorities, The New England Boar Company was at last up and running.

-It certainly hasn’t been without its’ challenges but steeled by a burning desire to bring these amazing and misunderstood creatures and their unique products further into the public realm, we refused to give up.
+It certainly hasn’t been without its’ challenges but steeled by a burning desire to bring these amazing creatures and their unique products further into the public realm, we refused to give up.
+Our aim is to bring our wild boar products to your table in every way we can, with something to suit all tastes.
+It’s said of all things porcine that you can use “everything but the squeal” and that is exactly what our goal is.

-Follow us on Facebook @eastanglianwildboarcharcuterie Follow us on Twitter @LoveWildBoar
+Follow us on Facebook @eastanglianwildboar Follow us on Twitter @LoveWildBoar

 The Wild Boar (Sus scrofa).

 Our boar originate from both Central and Eastern Europe.
-They are 100% pure-bred and display all the typical signs of pure bloodlines such as long, straight noses, high shoulders sloping to angular hindquarters and straight tails with a tassle on the end, unlike specimens cross-bred with domestic pigs (to improve temperament and meat yield) which may show a curly tail, dished snout, coat blemishes such as white patches, light-coloured feet and pink skin on the nose.
+They are 100% pure-bred and display all the typical signs of pure bloodlines such as long, straight noses, high shoulders sloping to angular hindquarters and straight tails with a tassle on the end, unlike specimens cross-bred with domestic pigs (to improve temperament and meat yield) which may show a curly tail, dished snout and coat blemishes.
+There are many different subspecies of wild boar, with the majority of our sounder being of the subspecies “Attila” – the largest of all wild boar.
+Sus scrofa Attila are naturally found in the Carpathian Mountains, Romania, Hungary, the Ukraine and the Balkans.

 The New England Boar Company endeavours to recreate the most natural environment possible and our wild boar are always free to forage and act out their natural behaviours among the seasonally bountiful woodland comprising of beech, pine, oak, sycamore, sweet chestnut and apple trees.
 In the wild, they are found on the woodland margins, enjoying all that the open spaces have to offer such as grasslands but within easy reach of the shelter of the woodland where they retire for safety and rest.